 - Distinguished Professor Noel Cressie has published in the areas of goodness-of-fit, statistical modelling, empirical-Bayesian and Bayesian methods, remote sensing, and spatial and spatio-temporal statistics, including geostatistics.
 Noel is the Director of the Centre for Environmental Informatics in the National Institute for Applied Statistics Research Australia (NIASRA) at UOW.

 - Dr Andrew Zammit-Mangion is a senior lecturer in NIASRA.
 His research interests lie in spatial and spatio-temporal modelling and the tools that enable it.

 - Distinguished Professor Stuart Kaye has an extensive research interest in the law of the sea and international law.
 Stuart is Director and Professor of Law within the Australian National Centre for Ocean Resources and Security (ANCORS) at UOW.

-- Associate Professor Helen McGregor is a paleoclimatologist who has made substantial advances in understanding civilisation’s most serious threats: global climate change, El Niño-Southern Oscillation, and human-climate-environment impacts.
+- Professor Helen McGregor is a paleoclimatologist who has made substantial advances in understanding civilisation’s most serious threats: global climate change, El Niño-Southern Oscillation, and human-climate-environment impacts.
 She works in the GeoQuEST Research Centre within SEALS at UOW.